 Semi-supervised Learning ( Autoencoders)

-In the below example, the denoising autoencoder AI model will learn during training that the 3 distorted images on the LHS are same as the good image on the RHS.
+In the below example, the autoencoders for image classification will learn during training that the 3 distorted images on the LHS are same as the good image on the RHS.
 The AI model is not explicitly taught about the similarities between distorted and good images, it learns the underlying patters by itself.
 So sometimes, semi-supervised learning is also called self-supervised learning.

 When a new tea cup image is provided by the customer, the AI predictive model will retrieve matching product(s) from the catalogue based on the cosine similarity score.